jgpws/the-m-x/readme.txt

 == Changelog ==

+= 1.1.4 November 25 2019 =
+Featured Images now use full size image to fit better in its parent container

 = 1.1.3 July 28 2019 =
 Fixed issue where Skrollr did not scroll to the top of a page in mobile after arriving from a different page.
 This affected Blink based browsers